navidhasanzadeh/Hypertension_PPG/README.md

 ### Performance

-The results demonstrate the feasibility of hypertension detection from PPG using random convolution kernels on completely unseen subjects, with a weighted average F1-score of 71.6% and sensitivity of 69.1%.
+The results demonstrate the feasibility of hypertension detection from PPG using random convolution kernels on completely unseen subjects, with a weighted average **F1-score of 71.6%** and **sensitivity of 69.1%**.

 Relying solely on the heart-rate feature for hypertension detection leads to a significantly lower sensitivity of 50.3%.
 Although this sensitivity is slightly better than chance level, it alone is insufficient for detecting hypertension.
 This indicates that in addition to heart rate, PPG can provide many BP-related informative attributes that can enhance classification performance significantly.